Bochum Hauptbahnhof, the main railway station (Credit: Frank Vincentz)

 How are businesses going to market, and what are they finding most effective?

-Covering approaches such as content, events, partners, ABM, and digital advertising
+Covering approaches such as content, events, partners, account-based marketing (ABM), and digital advertising

 Challenges